buemlned/buemlned.github.io/README.md

-# getmicah.github.io
+# About

 My blog made with [jekyll](http://jekyllrb.com) and hosted with Github Pages.

-### License
+### Theme
-All this stuff is under the [MIT License](https://raw.githubusercontent.com/getmicah/getmicah.github.io/master/LICENSE)
+The theme was forked from [Mica Cowell](https://github.com/getmicah/getmicah.github.io).
+It is under the [MIT License](https://raw.githubusercontent.com/getmicah/getmicah.github.io/master/LICENSE)